 If you want to save money, it might seem counterintuitive to spend cash to do it.
 Sometimes, however, you have to give a little to get a little.
 In fact, certain purchases can even save you money over time.

 A Wirecutter study showed that after nine months on the shelf, all the tested rechargeable batteries (LSD and Eneloop) had more energy left in them than any disposable brand-new AA battery.
-Your first set of AA batteries will also pay for themselves after a few recharge cycles when compared to most name-brand disposable batteries.
+Your first set of AA batteries will also pay for themselves after a few recharge cycles when compared to most brand-name disposable batteries.

 Reusable Shopping Bags